SimGus/Chatette/README.md

 ```
 could be directly given as input to *Chatette*, but this *Chatette* template would produce the same thing:
 ```
-; This template defines different ways to ask for the location of toilets
+// This template defines different ways to ask for the location of toilets (Chatette version)
 %[&ask_toilet](3)
     ~[sorry?] ~[tell me] where the {@[toilet#singular] is/@[toilet#plural] are} [please?]\?